tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 # Overview

-This document is designed to operate in one of two primary topologies shown below, which we call "Shared Mode" and "Fronting Mode"
+This document is designed to operate in one of two primary topologies shown below, which we call "Shared Mode" and "Split Mode"

 ## Topologies